brand icon Mar172026

 If I could only recommend one hair mask, this is it.
 No contest.

-The Colleen Rothschild Quench & Shine Restorative Mask is the best hair mask I’ve ever used for dry, damaged hair (it’s also one of my favorite Colleen Rothschild products).
-I’ve gone through multiple jars over the years, and it’s still the one I come back to whenever my hair needs a reset.
+The Colleen Rothschild Quench & Shine Restorative Mask is the best hair mask I’ve ever used for dry, damaged hair.
+I’ve gone through countless jars over the years, and it’s still the one I come back to whenever my hair needs a reset.

 Why It Works So Well

-This hair mask is packed with nourishing ingredients like argan oil and hyaluronic acid, which help restore moisture and improve the overall texture of the hair.
-Instead of sitting heavily on the hair, it actually absorbs well and helps support texture and elasticity, and reduces frizz and flyaways.
+This hair mask is packed with nourishing ingredients like argan oil and hyaluronic acid, which help restore moisture and improve hair texture.
+Instead of sitting heavily on the hair, it actually penetrates the hair rather than coating it the way some silicone-based products do.
+But it still reduces frizz, flyaways, and makes it impossibly shiny and soft.

 It’s one of the few masks that gives my hair that smooth, glossy look without weighing it down.